vlada-jerkovic/oracledb-oracleords-containers/README.md

 ## Confirmation of ORDS Installed

-Open [Oracle SQL Developer](https://planetone.online/downloads/oracle/) and connect to freepdb1
+Open [Oracle SQL Developer](https://planetone.online/downloads/oracle/) (right-click the link and select "Open link in new tab") and connect to freepdb1

 - Connection name: **oracle-db-system**
 - Hostname: **localhost**